EASS-HIT-2022/SmartFit/README.md

 ## Run:✅

-> docker-compose up -d --build
+> docker-compose --env-file ./.env  up -d --build

 and then [http://localhost:8070/]()

 Please first sign up and then you will be authenticated to do rest operations

 if you already have a user click on green Authorize button

+if you wish to run the app in another port on host server side or docker port you can do it by changing the ports number in .env file and run the same command as before

 ## Tests:✅